Akhildas2/Hosting_Using_AWS/README.md

 ```

-## Step 7: Set up DNS with Route 53 🌐
+## Step 7: Set Up DNS with Route 53 🌐 or Without

+### 1. Using Route 53

-Before you begin, purchase a domain from a registrar like Hostinger or GoDaddy.
+Before you begin, ensure you have a domain purchased from a registrar like Hostinger or GoDaddy.

 1. **Access Amazon Route 53**